oz/wiisl/README.md

 About
 =====

-Wiird is a weird and evil python script I wrote -- hey it's my first!
+Wiisl is a weird and evil python script I wrote -- hey it's my first!

-Wiird, weird... get it?
+Wiisl, weasel or whistle... get it?
 Very bad pun, meh.
+Call it Wii Script Launcher if you prefer.

 It's currently running on an old Eee-pc at AF83's offices.
 The recycled hardware is running shell-fm in the evenings, and is hooked up to a decent sound system.
-Therefore, wiird is my sunday afternoon hack to have a remote for it.
+Therefore, wiisl is my sunday afternoon hack to have a remote for it.

 The code is rough, sorry about that, but at least it works for me.